radioangrezi/scripts/README.md

 collection of scripts which run on the angrezi-server.

-all scripts in this repository can be updated and added to the path by running  `$ update-scripts` command on the the angrezi-server.
+all scripts in this repository can be updated and added to the path by running  `$ update-scripts` on the the angrezi-server.